View Packages

 Understanding Common NSW Driving Test Routes

-Understanding common test route patterns helps you visualise the drive before you even turn the key.
-Most routes include a mix of quiet suburban streets and busy main roads, with varying speed limits and complex intersections.
+In my years of training, I have noticed that nerves often lead to simple mistakes.
+Understanding the common driving test routes in NSW helps you visualize the drive before you even turn the key.
+Most routes include a mix of quiet suburban streets and busy main roads.
+You will face varying speed limits and complex intersections.

 What Examiners Secretly Watch For